-Mostly associated with feral cat populations in North America, Europe, and Australia, TNR Trap neuter Return also applies to dogs in places that have large numbers of feral/ stray dogs.
-While Thailand’s public health authorities have worked hard to eliminate rabies from the country, limited funding, and a lack of other resources do not allow the authorities to tackle the problem.
-With a growing number of Thai dog lovers understanding and supporting the importance of controlling the stray populations, Santisook is contacted regularly by people who need help sterilizing the packs that they are supporting (putting out food for), and those who live on the grounds of Buddhist temples.
-Not many of these people have the money available to take these dogs to vet hospitals, they struggle and sacrifice to buy rice and dry dog food.
+TNR programs originated in and are carried out in North America, Europe, and Australia.
+While Thailand’s public health authorities have worked hard to eliminate rabies from the country, limited funding and a lack of other resources has prevented the authorities from adequately tackling the problem.
+There is a growing number of Thai dog and cat lovers who understand the importance of controlling stray populations.
+As a result, Santisook is contacted regularly by people who need help with sterilising the animals they are supporting, including those who live on the grounds of Buddhist temples.
+Many of these people do not have the money to cover veterinary costs for these cats and dogs.
+They struggle just to purchase food to feed the animals.

 Santisook works with caretakers, monks, and local authorities to schedule dates when we can trap dogs and cats, and vaccinate and sterilise them.
 They are then released back to their environment under the supervision of their care givers.